Baked Ratatouille

 Baked ratatouille

-One of my absolute favorite dishes to make in the summer time is ratatouille.
-A traditional dish hailing from the Provence region of France (and pronounced rat-eh-too-ee…it took me forever to get it right), ratatouille is traditionally made by stewing together tomatoes, onions, peppers, eggplant, squash and herbs.
-There’s much debate about the ‘proper’ way to make it, and like many French dishes, it seems like the right way to make it is the way your grandmother did.
+One of my absolute favorite dishes to make in the summer is ratatouille.
+A legendary dish hailing from the Provence region of France, ratatouille is traditionally made by stewing together tomatoes, onions, peppers, eggplant, squash and herbs.
+(Psst—it’s pronounced rat-eh-too-ee.
+Don’t stress, it took me years and a Pixar movie to get it right.)
+Like any traditional recipe worth its salt, there’s plenty of debate about the ‘proper’ way to make it.
+And, like many French dishes, the right way to make it is the way your imaginary French grandmother did.

 //